Philipp-Neubauer/fastinR/README.md

 Running
 -------

 Calling ```fastinR_GUI()``` opens a gui that lets the user input relevant data and choose analysis options.
 Calling ```simulation()``` will open a gui to simulate data that can be input through the ```fastinR_GUI()```.
-NOTE that the GUI is depricated and will no longer be maintained - the TCL/TK GUI interface is far too much of a pain to work with to make maintennance worth anyone's while.
+NOTE that the GUI is depricated and will no longer be maintained - the TCL/TK GUI interface is far too much of a pain to work with to make maintenance worth anyone's while.
 That said, it should work in general, but might produce some obscure messages and such.

 Standalone functions are available for all options and are documented.